openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 If you're in a position to choose what programming language to use in a project, in a tutorial, or in a class, you have the power to enlarge the Java community in a very direct way, and your colleagues or students will get an opportunity to learn one of the most used programming languages in the world.

+## Things to consider before changing OpenJDK code

+Every change in JDK code carries risk of changes in behavior which adversely affect applications.
+Generally we're looking to improve the functionality and capability and sometimes performance of the platform without that negative consequence.
+We do have many thousands of tests, but they're inevitably incomplete in coverage.
+So we need to ask ourselves whether each change is worthwhile - and some may not be no matter how well intentioned.

+The single most important question you need to answer before making any change is: **What is the main intention of your change?**

+Depending on your answer to that question you will need to consider one or more of the following paragraphs.

+* **Correctness** If your change improves program correctness, that's important.
+And to broaden this, fixing of all kinds of bugs that really make things better for applications in ways they can detect is important.

+* **Robustness** Updating code to use a newer platform API can be a good change.
+Moving away from APIs that are being deprecated or that are no longer maintained is likely desired.
+Do note though that supposedly equivalent APIs may not be the drop in replacement you think they are.
+You'll need to prove that the code has the same behavior after the change through extensive testing.

+* **Security** If you intend to increase the overall security of the platform, changes following secure coding practices and using appropriate platform APIs for that are usually welcome.
+The exception might be if it's a potentially destabilizing change in code where there's only a theoretical problem.
+Please note: If you think you found a real security bug that might compromise the platform you should follow the process [here](https://openjdk.org/groups/vulnerability/report).

+* **Refactoring / Clean up** Making code easier to understand may be a good change in areas that are under active development.
+Stable code however isn't a good candidate for refactoring regardless of what the code looks like.
+The OpenJDK has evolved over many years and some parts have been stable for decades.
+If there's no immediate need to work on the code for other reasons, then what will a cleanup actually achieve?

+* **Performance** Can you demonstrate a user perceptible change?
+If you can't measure the change, or a user can't notice the change, or the change only improves code that is used infrequently, then maybe it isn't worth it.

+* **Modernizing** Changing code purely for the sake of using a new language feature isn't usually a good change.
+Be a subject matter expert, not just a language expert.
+Writing code in "a better way" is not guaranteed to be safe.
+A change of behavior is always possible and unless you understand the code you are changing at more than the core language/API level, and have looked into appropriate tests and can speak to the risks, then you should first find a subject matter expert to discuss it with.
+Keep in mind that the OpenJDK code is developed by a large community.
+If a new language feature is introduced, all developers working in that code must learn this new feature and understand the implications of using it.

 ## I have a patch, what do I do?

 ::: {.box}